 Brachytherapy is proven to improve patient outcomes, and survival, for cervical cancer and other indications.
-It is particularly suitable for low- and middle-income countries as it is in low-and middle-income countries to get access via Elekta's installed base by 2024/25 comparatively cost-efficient and enables highly targeted radiation doses to be given safely in a shorter period.
+It is particularly suitable for low- and middle-income countries as it is Elekta has set a goal to enable in low-and middle-income countries to get access via Elekta's installed base by 2024/25 comparatively cost-efficient and enables highly targeted radiation doses to be given safely in a shorter period.
 It also requires less shielding and is space efficient.